pmean/build-website/text/05/ModeratorVariable.md

 **[StATS]:** **Moderator variables (February 15, 2005)**.

-I\'ve always disliked the excessive use of detailed terminology, but when someone asked me about moderator variables, I had to look up the details.
+I've always disliked the excessive use of detailed terminology, but when someone asked me about moderator variables, I had to look up the details.
 Basically, a moderator variable is one that interacts with the exposure or treatment variable.
 It effectively forces you to qualify your findings.
-Here\'s a published example with abstract (I have not read the full article):
+Here's a published example with abstract (I have not read the full article):

 -   **The relation between locus of control and coping in two contexts: